 The smell of incense wafts from a temple positioned next to a skyscraper.
 Traditional Chinese herbalists are as popular as electronic stores stocked with the latest gadgets.

-There are few places in the world where you’d walk into a no-frills soup house to find a business man in a Zegna suit tapping on an iPhone while ingesting a bowl of snake soup to increase blood circulation, cure aches and keep away winter chills.
+There are few places in the world where you’d walk into a no-frills soup house to find a businessman in a Zegna suit tapping on an iPhone while ingesting a bowl of snake soup to increase blood circulation, cure aches and keep away winter chills.

 But the most amazing thing about Hong Kong is when night falls the concrete jungle turns into a twinkling fairyland.
-To me, the city’s transformation from chaotic business metropolis to glittering oasis of fun is more magical than lucky numbers or snake soup cure-alls.
+To me, the city’s transformation from chaotic business metropolis to a glittering oasis of fun is more magical than lucky numbers or snake soup cure-alls.

 It’s like Cinderella’s pumpkin turning into a coach.
 Only in Hong Kong, the dark suits vanish and beautiful people materialise dressed in this season’s Chanel, Hugo Boss and Jimmy Choo.

-Hong Kong nightlife
+Hong Kong nightlife around the harbour

 My evening begins along the Tsim Sha Tsui waterfront between the Avenue of Stars and the Hong Kong Cultural Centre watching coloured laser beams dance on brightly-lit skyscrapers along Victoria Harbour.